Complaints and feedback

 After we receive your complaint, a senior solicitor will contact you within 10 days.

-The senior solicitor will review the complaint and respond in a way that is fair, practical, and proportionate to the seriousness of the issue.
-The senior solicitor may ask the prosecuting solicitor, or other relevant people involved in the case, for background information.
+The senior solicitor will review the complaint and respond in a way that is fair, practical and proportionate to the seriousness of the issue.
+The senior solicitor may ask the prosecuting solicitor or other relevant people involved in the case for background information.

 You will receive a response with the outcome of the complaint within 28 days of the date of the complaint.
 This is called a letter of determination.
+If the complaint is complex or if further investigation is needed, the senior solicitor will contact you to let you know an expected timeframe for a response.

 If you are not satisfied with the outcome